derek-larson14/claude-code-openrouter/README.md

 ## How It Works in Claude Code

-Simply mention the model name (add "external-llm" to your prompt if it is not triggering):

 - "Use **kimi** to write a blog post about AI"
 - "Ask **grok** to explain quantum computing"
 - "Generate a marketing presentation with gemini and @marketing/project-plan.md as context use external-llm"

+Note: add "external-llm" to your prompt if it is not triggering.

 The agent will:
 1. Detect when you mention an external model